osv/meteor-paginate-next-prev/src/README.md

 ## DESCRIPTION

-If collection have unique (most time) field then this package able to create paginating with previous/next page navigation.
+This package simplifies to you building next/previous paginate of Mongo collections.
+Collection should have unique (in most time) field.
 Supported neighbor prefetching previous/next pages and optional precaching subscriptions of next/previous pages.
-There no templates for use, but it easy to create own templates.
+There no templates to use for you, but it easy to create own templates by exposing instance to template and ready for use events.
+Check demo in [../examples](examples) folder.

 ## SPEED AND PERFORMANCE

+Next/previous pagination pattern is cheap because it avoid `skip` query parameter and no need to calculate count of items of query.
-This package will do 3 method requests for ids of current, next, previous pages (requests are delayed).
+This package will do 3 method requests for IDs of current, next, previous pages (requests are delayed via settings `prefetchDelay`, methods is blocked so you can set to 0 this).
 With right index on sort field these 3 queries are very cheap.
-Next, previous ids need to test for navigation availability.
-Also these cached prev,next pages used as when navigating (certainly actual data of current page will be loaded again).
+Next, previous IDs need to test for prev/next navigation availability and used as cached version of next/previous navigating (certainly actual data of current page will be loaded again).
-Subscription require more resources - need 1..3 subscribtion and collection will be fullfilled with extra data that may be not need on client, just remember this.
-You can presubscribe for 'next' only for example.
+If you need subscription then it require more resources - need 1..3 subscribtion and collection will be fullfilled with extra data that may be not need on client.
+But you can presubscribe for 'next' only, for example.

 ## SETTINGS